RonaldAllanRivera/book-reader/README.md

   - Small GUI window to launch the reading site, manage **book** and **quiz** screenshots, and call the quiz assistant.
   - Supports a **screenshot-based reading workflow**: paste page screenshots from the clipboard, see thumbnails for all pages, and batch-transcribe them with local OCR.
   - Optional **"Enable Easy Screenshot for Book"** checkbox (Ubuntu): when enabled, the GUI watches the clipboard and automatically appends new clipboard images as book page screenshots after you take a screenshot and copy it (e.g., `PrtSc` then `Ctrl+C`).
 Note that this feature requires the clipboard to contain an image and may not work with all screenshot tools, especially on Wayland.
+  - Optional **"Enable Easy Screenshot for Quiz"** checkbox (Ubuntu): when enabled, the GUI watches the clipboard and automatically pastes new clipboard images as the quiz screenshot, runs quiz OCR, and triggers the quiz answer flow.
+    - The Book and Quiz easy-screenshot modes are mutually exclusive to avoid clipboard routing conflicts.
   - Supports a **screenshot-based quiz workflow**: paste quiz screenshots from the clipboard, transcribe them with OCR, and send question + options (plus optional book context) to the LLM.
   - Quiz results (question, options, and which option the AI chose) are logged clearly in the GUI so you can manually click the best choice in the quiz UI.
   - Chrome remains a normal external window; Tkinter is only the control panel.